 Quality over Quantity

 At Klappenberger & Son, we don’t do things halfway.
 We developed a system that ensures we focus fully on your historical preservation project while we work on it and maintaining low moisture levels to help the paint and materials last.
-All our Historic Home Painters go through extensive training where they learn expert painting techniques, including painting and restoring historic buildings.
-Our Maryland museum painters will help make your establishment look like it did before it went through wear and age.
-We invest in the attention and training it takes to put care into every project we undertake.
+All our painters go through extensive training where they learn best practices, including painting and restoring historic buildings.
+We use some of the best primers such as Mad Dog.
+Also, we use some of the best topcoats such as Fine Paints of Europe.

 Whether we work exterior or interior, we know we’re improving a place where history happened, so we treat it and you with respect.

 Regardless of where we are painting in a historical home, there is bound to be lead paint.
 Therefore, we test and take all necessary precautions and adhere to lead abatement codes.